kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Twitter

-- The Twitter suggestions were things like he was coming over, we would go out, he would ask me out, he really liked me
+- The Twitter suggestions continued.
+- They were things like he was coming over, we would go out, he would ask me out, that he really liked me, would he get English ham or Spanish jamon for his dinner.
-- I tweeted irreverence back
+- I tweeted irreverence back, and it was quite amusing at times.

 ## Love

-- I was so high on this feeling of being in love, it felt real to me
+- I was so high on this feeling of being in love, it felt real to me.
+- How else could I explain how I was feeling all the time, it was 24 hours a day.
+- I thought continuously about him, I felt extremely sexually aroused all the time, even in other classes.
+- I can't imagine what people must have been thinking.
 - I was feeling something I had never felt before in my life, it was really powerful.
-I had no idea I was being drugged.
+- I had no idea I was being drugged.
 None.
-- I didn't understand why he wasn't talking to me directly but I was prepared to excuse it
+- I didn't understand why he wasn't talking to me directly but I was prepared to excuse it because of the feelings.

+## Work stress

+- Work is becoming extremely stressful and I'm not able to handle the things that are going on there.

 ## Penultimate class

-- The class is just me and him alone
+- The class on 5th June is just me and him.
-- I bring a couple of tunes to play, Creep and Back to Black
+- I bring a couple of tunes to play, Creep and Back to Black.
-- Creep is for Domingo
+- Creep is for Domingo.
-- Back to Black is for Vidal with regards to Ana his (apparent) girlfriend
+- Back to Black is for the trumpet teacher with regards to Ana his (apparent) girlfriend.
+- These are tunes recommended by Mary at Lourdes.
-- I'm aware everything is a big joke but I'm not aware of the extent of it.
-I mistakenly believe that only Domingo and his close associates are scheming against me, and perhaps Vidal doesn't want to be a part of it, and Ana is just a lie ... it's all very confusing actually
+- I'm aware everything is a big joke, and I'm the butt of the joke, but I'm not aware of the extent of it.
+- I mistakenly believe that only Domingo and his close associates are scheming against me.
+- The overwhelming feelings I'm having make me suggest to myself that the trumpet teacher doesn't want to be a part of it.
+- I think Ana is just a lie it was all so contrived and she grinned at me like I was an idiot.
+- It was all extremely confusing.
-- I'm aware something's going to happen at the end of the year on the last class and I tweet about that
+- I'm aware something's going to happen at the end of the year on the last class and I tweet about it as the day approaches.

 ## Sunday 11th June

-- I go to the beach on Sundays.
+- I often go to the beach on Sundays.
-- As I'm walking down to the beach, Vidal is driving towards me in a car, a beat up Peugot 205.
+- As I'm walking down to the beach that afternoon, the trumpet teacher is driving towards me in a car, a beat up Peugeot 205.
-- He sees me and takes a turn into a no entry road.
+- He sees me and takes a sharp, wheel-squealing turn into a no entry road.
+It's rather amusing to me.
-- It reminds me of the Truman Show.
+- I reminds me of the Truman Show and I feel like Truman.
-- My mind is racing and I know everything is a set up and the class the following day is to be the final show.
+- At the beach my mind is racing and it's extremely stressful.
+- I know everything is a set up and the chamber music class the following day is planned as the grand finale.

 !!! info "Related tweets"
     - https://x.com/1FRGVN/status/1667925200292159490